tfiedler14/cs400-X-Team-04/x_team_rules.md

 ## How will will communicate difficulties with a task assigned to us
 Asking for help during weekly Scrum meetings and not being afraid to speak up when in need.
+If needed, go for TA's office hour together.

 ## How we will back up each other to ensure that deadlines are not missed